 Was the hot-rod X220 worth it?

 I think so.
 My X220 has cost me about £300 - but that includes the cost of the machine as well as purchasing the upgrades.
 Your upgrade will certainly cost less than that!
-And while I know I could buy a new laptop for that much money, ergonomics are more important to me than raw computing horsepower and infinitely more important than how nice my laptop looks.
+And while I know I could buy a new laptop for that much money, ergonomics are more important to me than raw computing horsepower and infinitely more important than how closely my laptop resembles a MacBook.
 I now have a machine that has all the good bits of older ThinkPads and almost all the real-world performance of a brand-new machine.
 So, for me, this has been worth every penny.

 The opinions in this article are those of an AJ Computing technical consultant & guest writer, not those of AJ Computing, and may indeed not be the views of any reasonable person at all.